like-daffy/midi_drum_part_splitter/README.md

 1. **Drag and drop** a MIDI file into the application window
 2. **(Optional)** Load a custom YAML mapping file using the "Browse..." button
 3. **(Optional)** Check "Next time use the same configuration" to remember your settings
-4. **Click "Proceed"** to split the MIDI file
+4. **Click "Proceed"** to preview 5 part tiles (empty parts are disabled)

-Output files will be saved in the same folder as the input file with names like:
+5. **Drag a tile** to Explorer/Finder to save that split MIDI file.
+Files are not saved automatically.

+Saving occurs when you drag a tile out; filenames look like:
 - `your_file-kick.mid`
 - `your_file-snare.mid`
 - `your_file-hihat.mid`